 If a student reaches five unexcused absences during the school year a letter requesting a parent conference is mailed to the parent or guardian.
 If the parent or guardian is unable to attend the conference on the scheduled date they should contact the Attendance Coordinator immediately to schedule a new date.
-A City Attorney's letter is also mailed to parents or guardians outlining the legal consequences of continued truancy.
-During the five day conference the Attendance Coordinator will discuss the absences with the student and parent/guardian and create an attendance plan. \\Note: Attendance does not "reset" after the first semester.
+During the five day conference the Attendance Coordinator will discuss the absences with the student and parent/guardian and create an attendance plan.
+After five unexcused absences the only notes that will be accepted are professional notes. \\Note: Attendance does not "reset" after the first semester.
 The attendance policy applies to the entire school year.